-Sub-areas of the Area of Workers' Rights and their Families
+12 b) Sub-areas of the Area of Workers' Rights and their Families

 Through the main area "Workers' Rights And Their Families" for indicative classification and accurate description, a set of sub-areas can be derived.
-These areas will include a homogeneous set (a harmonious activities, measures, set)of and procedures established/followed by corporations consistent with the nature of those areas.
-Those areas are Selection of employees; Workers' Incorporeal And Material Rights; Appropriate Working Environment; Health And Safety Of Workers; Developing And Training Workers; Workers And Their Families As OneEntity."Improving the quality of life for workers and their families "; Working Woman Rights." additional rights ."
+These areas will include a homogeneous set (a harmonious set)of activities, measures, and procedures established/followed by corporations consistent with the nature of those areas.
+Those areas are Selection of employees; Workers' Incorporeal And Material Rights; Appropriate Working Environment; Health And Safety Of Workers; Developing And Training Workers; Workers And Their Families As OneEntity."Improving the quality of life for workers and their families ";Working Woman Rights." additional rights."